24 Boring Jobs That Pay Surprisingly Well

 Pool Cleaning

-If you live in a warm climate, pool cleaning is a goldmine.
+If you live in a warm climate, pool cleaning is one of the most boring jobs that pay well.
 The work involves checking chemical levels, skimming debris, and ensuring filtration systems run smoothly, tasks that many pool owners would rather not do themselves.

 Pool cleaners can expect to make between $30,000 and $50,000 per year, depending on their number of clients.
 Since demand spikes in the summer, there’s plenty of opportunity to increase earnings during peak season.